-- System Recovery-reinstalls the original operating system, and then configures the settings for the default programs. - Minimized Image Recovery-reinstalls all hardware-related drivers and software, but not other software applications. - Factory Reset-restores the computer to the state it originally came in from the factory.
-All hard drive data is wiped out and all of the partitions are re-created.
+- System Recovery-Reinstalls the original operating system and the programs that were installed at the factory. - Minimized Image Recovery-Reinstalls the operating system and all hardware-related drivers and software, but not other software applications. - Factory Reset-Restores the computer to the state its original factory state by deleting all information from the hard drive and re-creating the partitions.
+Then it reinstalls the operating system and the software that was installed at the factory.

-See Creating HP Recovery media on page 60.
+See Creating HP Recovery media on page 66.

 - 2. As you add hardware and software programs, create system restore points.
 A system restore point is a snapshot of certain hard drive contents saved by Windows System Restore at a specific time.
 A system restore point contains information that Windows uses, such as registry settings.
 Windows creates a system restore point for you automatically during a Windows update and during other system maintenance (such as a software update, security scanning, or system diagnostics).
-You can also create a system restore point manually at any time.
+You can also manually create a system restore point at any time.
 For more information and steps for creating specific system restore points, see Windows Help and Support.
-From the Start screen, type h, and then select Help and Support. - 3.
+From the Start screen, type help, and then select Help and Support. - 3.
 As you add photos, video, music, and other personal files, create a backup of your personal information.
-Windows File History can be set to regularly and automatically back up libraries, Contacts, Favorites, and the Windows Desktop.
-If files are accidentally deleted from the hard drive and they can no longer be restored from the Recycle Bin, or if files become corrupt, you can restore the files that you backed up using File History.
-Restoring files is also useful if you ever choose to reset the computer by reinstalling Windows or choose to recover using HP Recovery Manager. - NOTE: File History is not enabled by default, so you will need to turn it on.
+Windows File History can be set to regularly and automatically back up files from libraries, desktop, contacts, and favorites.
+If files are accidentally deleted from the hard drive and they can no longer be restored from the Recycle Bin, or if files become corrupted, you can restore the files that you backed up using File History.
+Restoring files is also useful if you ever choose to reset the computer by reinstalling Windows or choose to recover using HP Recovery Manager.

+PROTE: File History is not enabled by default, so you must turn it on.

 For more information and steps for enabling Windows File History, see Windows Help and Support.
-From the Start screen, type h, and then select Help and Support.
+From the Start screen, type help, and then select Help and Support.